bitfireAT/webdav-push/webdav-push-draft.md

 # Introduction

-This document, below referred to as _WebDAV-Push_, provides a way for compliant WebDAV servers to send notifications about updated collections to subscribed clients over existing push transports.
+This document, below referred to as _WebDAV-Push_, provides a way for compliant WebDAV servers to send notifications about updated collections to subscribed clients over suitable push transports.

-WebDAV-Push notifications are intended as an additional tool to notify clients about updates in near time so that clients can refresh their views, perform synchronization etc.

-A client must not rely on WebDAV-Push notifications, so it should also perform regular WebDAV access / synchronization like when WebDAV-Push notifications are not available.
-However if a client uses polling, it can significantly reduce the polling interval when WebDAV-Push notifications are available.

-WebDAV-Push notifications are intended as an additional tool to notify clients about updates in near time so that clients can refresh their views, perform synchronization etc.
+WebDAV-Push is intended as an additional tool to notify clients about updates in near time so that clients can refresh their views, perform synchronization etc.

-A client must not rely on WebDAV-Push notifications, so it should also perform regular WebDAV access / synchronization like when WebDAV-Push notifications are not available.
-However if a client uses polling, it can significantly reduce the polling interval when WebDAV-Push notifications are available.
+A client should not rely solely on WebDAV-Push, so it should also perform regular polling like when WebDAV-Push is not available.
+However if WebDAV-Push is available, the polling frequency can be significantly reduced.

-Capitalized words like Application Server, Client etc. have a special meaning in the context of this document.

 Typical use cases:

-- mobile app synchronizes calendars/address books with device storage and wants to be notified on collection updates
+- A mobile app synchronizes calendars/address books with device-local storage and wants to be notified on collection updates in order to re-synchronize.
-- file manager lists contents of a WebDAV collection and wants to be notified on updates
+- A desktop file manager shows contents of a WebDAV collection and wants to be notified on updates in order to refresh the view.
-- Calendar Web app shows a CalDAV collection and wants to be notified on updates
+- A calendar Web app shows a CalDAV collection and wants to be notified on updates in order to refresh the view.